-The DLL may be enabled or disabled by programming bit E0 during the LM command, as shown in Figure 41.
-The DLL must be enabled for normal operation.
+The DLL may be enabled or disabled by programming bit E0 during the LM command, as shown in Figure 36 (page 80).
+These specifications are applicable when the DLL is enabled for normal operation.
 DLL enable is required during power-up initialization and upon returning to normal operation after having disabled the DLL for the purpose of debugging or evaluation.
 Enabling the DLL should always be followed by resetting the DLL using the LM command.

-The DLL is automatically disabled when entering SELF REFRESH operation and is automatically reenabled and reset upon exit of SELF REFRESH operation.
+The DLL is automatically disabled when entering SELF REFRESH operation and is automatically re-enabled and reset upon exit of SELF REFRESH operation.

 Anytime the DLL is enabled (and subsequently reset), 200 clock cycles must occur before a READ command can be issued to allow time for the internal clock to synchronize with the external clock.
-Failing to wait for synchronization to occur may result in a violation of the $^t\!AC$ or $^t\!DQSCK$ parameters.
+Failing to wait for synchronization to occur may result in a violation of the ${}^{t}\!AC$ or ${}^{t}\!DQSCK$ parameters.

-Anytime the DLL is disabled and the device is operated below 25MHz, any AUTORE-FRESH command should be followed by a PRECHARGE ALL command.
+Anytime the DLL is disabled and the device is operated below 25 MHz, any AUTO REFRESH command should be followed by a PRECHARGE ALL command.